MASILab/WM_learning_release/README.md

 ### Singularity

 All sorce code binaries, and third-party dependencies have been packaged into a singulairty container.
 Each method corresponding to one singularity.
 In the following part, we will show how to run singularity step by step.
+The sigularity can be found [link](https://vanderbilt365-my.sharepoint.com/:f:/g/personal/qi_yang_vanderbilt_edu/EpMsl1c0o69NiNBs4JzEPVABTezoFWPZTHOhwxGByVcVYw?e=6ct2cm)

 #### Step 1.
 Prepare your input and output directory
 Let's assume that you work in the $HOME directory.
 So you can call following command